COVID-19 vaccine and people living with severe mental illness

 Different COVID-19 vaccines have been developed and many people have now received the first dose of a vaccine.
 The vaccines have been approved by the medicines regulator, The Medicines and Healthcare products Regulatory Agency (MHRA).
 They say that the vaccines are safe.

 - the vaccines have met strict standards of safety, quality and effectiveness, and

-- thousands of people have been given a coronavirus vaccine and no serious side effects or complications have been reported.
+- millions of people have been given a coronavirus vaccine and very few serious side effects or complications have been reported.